bretmullinix/ansible-for-beginners/t3-using-variables/readme.md

-# Working with Ansible Playbooks
+# Working with Ansible Variables

 Last updated: 06.16.2020

 ## Purpose

-The purpose of this document is to show how to work with Ansible playbooks.
+The purpose of this document is to show how to work with Ansible variables.

 ## Prerequisites